A Growth Mindset Matters: Helping Youth Be Resilient

 Here’s more information about this mindset, ways parents and caregivers can cultivate one in their child and how Clubs and partners support youth, too!

-Coined by Carol Dweck, Professor of Psychology at Stanford University,1 a growth mindset refers to the belief that your abilities can improve with effort and learning.
-People with a growth mindset see challenges as opportunities to grow and are willing to try new things.
+A growth mindset, a term introduced by Carol Dweck, Professor of Psychology at Stanford University,1 is the belief that one’s abilities can improve through effort and learning.
+This mindset views challenges as opportunities for growth and encourages a willingness to experiment and learn.

-According to Psychology Today, people often find themselves thinking with either a “growth mindset” (the belief that you can get better at things over time with practice) or a “fixed mindset” (the belief that practice doesn’t change things and there is no use in trying).
+According to Psychology Today, people often find themselves thinking with either a growth mindset or a fixed mindset.
 It’s important for young people to understand these mindsets to fully understand how they can improve.
 Are they facing the day with optimism?
 Are they willing to take on new challenges and believe they will succeed?
 Or do they feel certain things aren’t worth trying?

 Adopting a growth mindset versus a fixed mindset helps kids grow personally and stay open to learning and improving in different aspects of life.
 Research shows that youth with a growth mindset are more likely to choose activities that challenge them to learn new things.3 When they make mistakes or fail, they view it as a chance to learn and get better, rather than a step backward.
 This helps them build resiliency and do better in school and life.

-Data from Boys & Girls Clubs of America’s 2023 National Youth Outcomes Initiative (NYOI) survey supports Dweck’s findings.
+Data from Boys & Girls Clubs of America’s 2023 National Youth Outcomes Initiative (NYOI) survey underscores the importance of a growth mindset for kids.
 Young people who choose activities that challenge them to learn new things are more likely to do well in school and graduate on time.

 A growth mindset helps everyone cope with challenges.
 Rather than seeing challenges as unsurmountable or imagining that their capacity isn’t going to change, people with a growth mindset know that they can become more equipped to solve problems.